-If the tiny house craze has piqued your interest, but you don’t want to leave the city, you might be intrigued by the micro-condo concept.
-With more and more Canadians facing housing challenges both for reluctant renters and hopeful buyers, finding innovative housing solutions has a lot more people thinking inside the box.
+If tiny homes and micro condos have piqued your interest, you’re not alone.
+With more and more Canadians facing housing affordability challenges, both reluctant renters and hopeful homebuyers, finding innovative and efficient housing solutions has a lot more people thinking inside the box, so to speak.

 Shoebox housing, also known as the micro-condo, is taking over as buyers and renters alike realize spacious living is no longer a reality for their incomes.
 The combination of unaffordable housing in hand with more and more people looking for ways to reduce their carbon footprint has led to a new generation of homeowners who are interested in micro-condos.

 Here, we take a look at the micro-condo craze to help you decide whether or not it is something you should consider.

 What is a Micro Condo Anyway?

 The name is kind of self-explanatory.
 The micro-condo is the smallest space you can imagine.
 We’re talking under 600 square feet, and for the truly dedicated, it’s often under 300.
 Despite their tiny footprint, the micro-condo is being designed to cleverly disguise small spaces to appear spacious and bright, while making the most of the limited area.
 This often includes expansive floor to ceiling use in the living space.